Santa María la Real of Nájera: The church

 The primitive church honoring the Virgen de la Cueva (Virgin of the Cave) was inaugurated in 1052 and consecrates the primitive temple to the Virgin of the Cave.
 The style of the building is romanesque with Mozarabic influences.

 The current temple was built between 1422 and 1453, in flowery Gothic style, presenting stylized and at the same time simple forms.
 All the vaults are simple ribbed except for the one covering of the central Apse; the side apses are squared and the triforium has almost triangular windows.

 The interior has three naves separated with 10 columns.
 Beneath the choir the entrance to the cave can be found, where the image of the Virgin is believed to have been discovered, a place which has remained unchanged since then.

 The main reredos dates back to the 17th century, of baroque style, and with big highly decorated Solomonic columns with vine grapes and leaves.
 The dressing room (Camarín) of the Virgin is located in the central part, with the original image, surrounded by the founders of the Benedictines, in its male (Saint Benedict) and female (Saint Scholastica) branches and a depiction of the founder kings.
 The depiction of the elements that are believed to have been found next the image of the Virgin is noteworthy: a jar with Madonna lilies (emblem of the monastery), a lamp and a bell.
 Above these elements, a frieze tells the story of the discovery of the Virgin by the king Don García.
 A Calvary concludes the reredos.

 In the left aisle, a replica of the former main reredos which existed before the construction of the current can be found.
 Part of the original is located in the Antwerp museum, where it arrived after being sold in the 19th century.
 Its author was Hans Memling.

 The image of the Virgin

 The image which originally leads to the construction of the religious complex is a medieval polychrome (only in the front face) sculpture carved in wood.
 It depicts the Virgin holding baby Jesus, imparting the blessings with the right hand while holding a ball on the other.

 The image was restored in 1948 by the Institute Príncipe de Viana.

-The Imperial State Crown, which belongs to the Crown Jewels of the United Kingdom, was created in 1838 for the coronation of Queen Victoria.
-A ruby can be found on the center of the cross of the front face, coming from a Virgin of the Monastery of Santa María la Real de Nájera and which was taken to England as spoils of war by the Black Prince after assisting Peter the Cruel in his wars.
+The monastery may have owned a gemstone now part of the Imperial State Crown, created in 1838 for the coronation of Queen Victoria.
+The Black Prince's Ruby can be found on the centre of the cross of the front face.
+There is not any doubt that the Black Prince took jewels to England after assisting Peter the Cruel at the Battle of Nájera, although the history of this particular stone is disputed.